 Best of all, they take almost no time to make, need no baking, and taste sensational.
 A great mid-morning or afternoon treat, after a workout, before a workout, whatever.
-They’re great for kids too as they pack a lot of energy but don’t contain refined sugars or any nasties.
 They’re not too high in calories either.
 What a bonus.
 That’s what puts the bliss into these little bombs.

 Bliss bombs are a good everyday treat, but they also make elegant petit fours to serve with coffee.
 Their sweetness comes mainly from the dates, so they are not at all cloying.